laurarian/NEU_CS5008/Lab02/README.md

 For this assignment (and every assignment/lab), you must login into the servers through `your_khoury_name@login.khoury.northeastern.edu` to complete and test your work.
-The reason is the examples I will provide below are compiled strictly for our machine's architecture, and this is a consistent architecture where your submission will be graded.
+The reason i s the examples I will provide below are compiled strictly for our machine's architecture, and this is a consistent architecture where your submission will be graded.